RyanSpartan117/onlinePortfolio/ReadMe/README.md

 The website has been made using a mix of HTML and CSS, with JavaScript functions on the horizon.
 I use Git and GitHub as my version control for the website.

-Currently, the website is in the layout phase, with most focus going on the Navigation Bar functionality. in
+As of 12/05, the website is in the layout phase, with most focus going on the Navigation Bar functionality.

 ![currentLayout](layoutPhase.png)

 As you can see, it's beautiful.